lianatorpey/Serialize_Deserialize_FileSystem/README.md

 to be performed by the GitLab server each time you push a commit.
 Usually it will be configured to check that your code builds and runs, and that any provided unit tests are passed.
 You are free to change this file if you like.

-> :scream:  The CI testing is for your own information; it does not directly have
-> anything to do with assignment grading or whether your commit has been properly
-> pushed to the server.
-If some part of the testing fails, you will see the somewhat
-> misleading message "commit failed" on the GitLab web interface.
-> This does **not** mean that "your attempt to commit has failed" or that "your commit
-> didn't get pushed to the server"; the very fact that the testing was triggered at
-> all means that you successfully pushed a commit.
-Rather, it means that "the CI tests
-> performed on a commit that you pushed did not succeed".
-The purpose of the tests are
-> to alert you to possible problems with your code; if you see that testing has failed
-> it is worth investigating why that has happened.
-However, the tests can sometimes
-> fail for reasons that are not your fault; for example, the entire CI "runner" system
-> may fail if someone submits code that fills up the system disk.
-You should definitely
-> try to understand why the tests have failed if they do, but it is not necessary to be
-> overly obsessive about them.

 - The `hw1.sublime-project` file is a "project file" for use by the Sublime Text editor.
 It is included to try to help Sublime understand the organization of the project so that